-In my case I had failures of applicances, two neutrals failed on circuits before remedies inacted.
+In my case I had failures of appliances, two neutrals failed on circuits before remedies enacted.

 This chart shows the peak current seen on a Ir 25 amp circuit.
 When an electrical resonant event occurs the supply becomes very unstable and significant damage can occur in motor circuits.
 (Dominantly motor circuits), and the distribution board emits audible chatter.

 Induced voltages from resonance can be many times line voltage and insulation material suffers.
-As in mechanical resonance, a stiff strucutre with lots of mass is less prone to resonance.
+As in mechanical resonance, a stiff structure with lots of mass is less prone to resonance.
 In an Electrical circuit a strong fault current and minimal cable capacitance is its equivalent.
 Unfortunately some of the these factors are controlled by the supply company.

-An example of the when the damge can occur is when a "Ferranti Effect" event happens .
-This when a motor is stopped or supply fails and the flux feild collapses into the capacitance of the cable causing huge current spikes.
+An example of the when the damage can occur is when a "Ferranti Effect" event happens .
+This when a motor is stopped or supply fails and the flux field collapses into the capacitance of the cable causing huge current spikes.
 Common on DOL connected assets.

 My example 82 Amps on a 25 Amp circuit.
 This effect is common in weak supplies, (long cable runs, small or overloaded transformers) and the natural resonance frequency of the circuit can be calculated easily.

-Natural Freq = Supply Freqx sqrt (PSC/kVAr)
+Natural Freq = Supply Freq x sqrt (PSC/kVAr)

 In my case it calculated at just over 350hz.
 I collected data from a Hioki Power Analyzer and the data used in this calculation being kVAr.
 The negative kVAr indicates that current is in the direction of the transformer (Outgoing) from the "Ferranti Effect".

 In this example the circuit natural frequency is just over 350hz, 2x the trigger of 175hz being the ripple control of the supply company.